Spectrum TV Review

 Is it true?

-When comparing Charter Spectrum’s TV service with competitors, we wouldn’t quite say it has the “best in-home entertainment.”
+When comparing Spectrum’s TV service with competitors, we wouldn’t quite say it has the “best in-home entertainment.”
 One the one hand, its channel packages don’t leave anything out, so you’ll be able to subscribe to your favorite networks and every premium channel.
 But Spectrum doesn’t offer enticing exclusives either.
 DIRECTV, on the other hand, has an entire DIRECTV-exclusive sports package called the NFL Sunday Ticket — it includes a channel dedicated to fantasy football, a feature that lets you recap games commercial-free, and even airs out-of-market games.
-We couldn’t find a similarly exclusive entertainment offering with Charter Spectrum.
+We couldn’t find a similarly exclusive entertainment offering with Spectrum.

 Entertainment technology also plays a factor in offering the best.
 Unfortunately, Spectrum doesn’t disclose any details about its DVR system.
 Competitors boast DVR systems that integrate apps like Netflix, can record up to sixteen shows at once, and store 300 hours of content.
 If you choose Spectrum, its DVR might get the job done, but don’t expect to be wowed.